Vehicle condition eligibility under SEVS

 Under the SEVS import laws cars which are complied must be structurally sound.
 This means that they cannot have significant rust to the chassis or any structural components, nor can they have had structural accident history in the past, even if it has now been repaired.
 J-Spec would not normally consider cars with this kind of previous damage to be satisfactory for customers anyway, however also under SEVS it is a requirement.

-Examples of previous accident history which would make a car ineligible for compliance could include cars with any accident history where:
+Examples of previous accident history which could make a car ineligible for compliance could include cars with any accident history where:

-- the chassis rails were bent or deformed
+- the chassis rails were significantly bent or deformed

-- the chassis floor is bent or repaired
+- the chassis floor is significantly bent or repaired

-- the boot floor has been straightened or replaced
+- the boot floor has been significantly straightened or replaced

-- inner guards have been straightened or replaced
+- inner guards have been significantly straightened or replaced

 - there are any clamp marks, indicating the chassis has been on a jig and straightened in the past